DenisLen/ae-test/README.md

 How to use jar file:

--simple way to use exist samples: java -jar <path_to_jar>
+- simple way to use exist samples: java -jar <path_to_jar>

 - to use with your samples:
 java -jar <path_to_jar> <path_to_origin_sample> <path_to_sample_with_difference>

--to use with your samples and element id: java -jar <path_to_jar> <path_to_origin_sample> <path_to_sample_with_difference> <element_id>
+- to use with your samples and element id: java -jar <path_to_jar> <path_to_origin_sample> <path_to_sample_with_difference> <element_id>